 Another option is simply to soak a cloth or compress in cold water and carry out the same procedure.
 You can repeat this process two or three times a week, mainly at night before going to sleep.
 It’s very important to be careful if you wear contacts.

-Humidify the Air
+Humidify the air

-Of course, the moisture in the air will help lubricate them and make them feel relaxed.
+The moisture in the air will help lubricate them and make them feel relaxed.
 You will also prevent discomfort or irritation, which tends to be very common when you are in very dry environments.

 In addition to hydrating your eyes, potatoes also relax and reduce inflammation in them.
 If necessary, change the slices so that the hydration is constant and you get the best results.